BarRaider/barraider.github.io/index.md

 ### For help, ideas and feature requests join my [Discord channel](https://discord.gg/sHsKXhM) <a href="https://discord.gg/sHsKXhM"><img src="/images/discord.png" class="discord-img"></a>

 ### What's new?
-2019-05-20: New Plugin! **Soundpad integration** v1.1 - Play sounds directly from Soundpad, without needing to configure hotkeys.
-[Project page](https://github.com/BarRaider/streamdeck-soundpad)
+2019-06-02: **Soundpad integration** v1.3 - Play sounds directly from Soundpad, without needing to configure hotkeys.
+Now with SoundIndex and Built-in Recording into Soundpad [Project page](https://github.com/BarRaider/streamdeck-soundpad)

+2019-05-23: **Stream Deck Tools v2.2 released!** The library is aimed to make Plugin development for the StreamDeck as rapid as possible.
+It encapsulates all the overhead of communicating with the Stream Deck, so you can focus on writing the plugin itself.
+Get StreamDeck-Tools from [nuget](https://www.nuget.org/packages/StreamDeck-Tools/) for more instructions on how to use the StreamDeck-tools, see the [Project page](https://github.com/BarRaider/streamdeck-tools)

 2019-05-20: **Twitch Chat Pager** v1.1 is out!
 Now with the ability to customize the page message in chat!
 The plugin listens to your Twitch chat and gives you a visual alert if someone uses the !page command.
 [Demo](https://streamable.com/1wxjh).
 Shows stream stats such as viewer count and streaming time when not paging.
 For more details head to the [project page](/chatpager)